solaranamnesis/ottohahn/full-text-english.md

 One finds in terrestrial minerals that there are interpositions parallel to the sheet cleavage: these do not show in the meteorites.

-I believe that the sight of my forms will make further discussion about the diversity of mineral and, in particular, crystal images unnecessary.
+I believe that the sight of my forms will make further discussion about the diversity of mineral and crystal images unnecessary.

 8\.
 But so much has been said of crystallites, of crystallization.